Trump names North Korea a state sponsor of terrorism

 Significant sanctions

-Only three countries -- Iran, Sudan and Syria -- are currently labeled state sponsors of terror by the United States.
-The Trump administration would have to determine that North Korea had "repeatedly provided support for acts of international terrorism" to put the country back on.
+Prior to today's decision, only three countries -- Iran, Sudan and Syria -- were labeled state sponsors of terror by the United States.
+A country must "repeatedly provide support for acts of international terrorism" to get the label from the US government.

-Such a designation carries significant sanctions against the country's ability to receive US foreign assistance, puts a ban on defense exports and sales.
+Such a designation carries significant sanctions against the country's ability to receive US foreign assistance and puts a ban on defense exports and sales.
 It also allows the United States to punish people or countries who trade with the designated countries.

 Countries can be removed from the list.